2023 Solar Incentives Guide for Greenwood, SC - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to encourage people to switch to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
-Incentives could include things like discounts, cash back or monthly utility bill credits.
-Some incentives are offered by the federal government, while others are handled by the state of South Carolina or by your utility company, county or municipality.
+Solar incentives are meant to encourage homeowners to switch to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
+You might be eligible for various kinds of incentives, such as discounts, cash back or credit towards your monthly utility bill, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the state of South Carolina and others from the federal government.
 Categories of solar incentives include:

-• Net Metering: Net metering factors in once your solar panels are up and running.
-If you have a net metering agreement with your Greenwood utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.
+• Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you've signed a net metering agreement with your Greenwood utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.

 Best National Provider